Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 Where to Watch the Fireworks: The Honest Ranking

 This is the question every family Googles a hundred times.
-Here is the truth - the legendary Champ de Mars spot is NOT the best place to watch with kids.
-It is too crowded, the trees and crowds block the view, and getting kids out at midnight is a nightmare.
-Better options:
+Here's the truth - the legendary Champ de Mars spot is NOT the best place to watch with kids.
+Too crowded, the trees and crowds block the view, and getting kids out at midnight is a nightmare.

 1. Trocadero plaza (the gold standard, but be there early)

 The view across the Seine to the Eiffel Tower is THE iconic Bastille Day shot.
-Trocadero is officially closed for security in some years and crowds are overwhelming, but the side terraces (Avenue Albert de Mun) give you a usable view if you arrive by 4 PM with a picnic.
+Trocadero is sometimes officially closed for security and crowds are overwhelming, but the side terraces (Avenue Albert de Mun) give you a usable view if you arrive by 4 PM with a picnic.
 Kids will be tired by 11 PM but the spectacle is unrivaled.

 2. Pont de Bir-Hakeim (great underrated spot)

 The metro bridge with the railway track on top, just south of the Eiffel Tower.
 Get there by 7 PM.
-Wide sidewalk, kids can sit on the curb, the Tower is RIGHT THERE.
+Wide pavement, kids can sit on the curb, the Tower is RIGHT THERE.
 Far less crowded than Trocadero.
-Bonus: it is the bridge from the Inception scene, which fascinates older kids.
+Bonus: it's the bridge from the Inception scene, which fascinates older kids.
+Jack still talks about it.

 3. Pont d'Iena (closest, hardest)

 The bridge directly between Trocadero and the Eiffel Tower.
-Closed to the public for fireworks for security.
+Closed to the public for fireworks on security grounds.
 Skip.

-4. The "high ground" picks for families with strollers
+4. The "high ground" picks for families with pushchairs

 For maximum kid-friendliness over maximum drama, head somewhere elevated and farther away.
 Sacre-Coeur in Montmartre has a panoramic Paris view and you can see the fireworks across the city.
-Crowd is bigger than ever but kids can run on the steps.
-Parc de Belleville is even better - a real Paris view, far fewer tourists, locals only, the kids can play on the playground while you wait.
+Crowd is still big but kids can run on the steps.
+Parc de Belleville is even better - a real Paris view, far fewer tourists, mostly locals, kids can play on the playground while you wait.
 The Promenade Plantee in the 12th arrondissement is another quiet locals' spot with sky views.

 5. Boat dinner cruise (the parental escape hatch)